 Wrestling Refereeing for Begineers by Jim Woolnough

-Officials desiring to be NCAA certified must watch
+Begininning in 2013, officials desiring to be NCAA

-an on-line video or participate at an in person clinic and pass an exam by scoring 84% or higher.
-The exam and on-line clinic must usually
+certified must attend an in-person clinic each year and pass an exam (on-line) by scoring 85% or higher.
+The exam and clinic

 Click here to join the NCWA